awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager.md

 ![\[Diagram of the stream manager workflow.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/stream-manager-architecture.png)

-For tutorials that show you how to create a simple workflow, see [Export Data Streams to the AWS Cloud \(Console\)](stream-manager-console.md) or [Export Data Streams to the AWS Cloud \(CLI\)](stream-manager-cli.md)\.
+For tutorials that show you how to create a simple workflow, see [Export data streams to the AWS cloud \(console\)](stream-manager-console.md) or [Export data streams to the AWS cloud \(CLI\)](stream-manager-cli.md)\.

 Customizable settings allow you to control how stream manager stores, processes, and exports streams based on business need and environment constraints\.
 You can configure stream manager parameters to define group\-level runtime settings that apply to all streams on the AWS IoT Greengrass core\.
 These settings take effect after you deploy the Greengrass group\.
-For more information, see [Configure AWS IoT Greengrass Stream Manager](configure-stream-manager.md)\.
+For more information, see [Configure AWS IoT Greengrass stream manager](configure-stream-manager.md)\.

 Your user\-defined Lambda functions use `StreamManagerClient` in the AWS IoT Greengrass Core SDK to create and interact with streams\.
 When a stream is created, the Lambda function defines stream parameters, such as destinations, priority, and persistence\.
-For more information, including example Lambda function code, see [Use StreamManagerClient to Work with Streams](work-with-streams.md)\.
+For more information, including example Lambda function code, see [Use StreamManagerClient to work with streams](work-with-streams.md)\.

 ## Requirements<a name="stream-manager-requirements"></a>

 The following requirements apply for the Greengrass stream manager:
 + You must use AWS IoT Greengrass Core software v1\.10 or later, with stream manager enabled\.
-For more information, see [Configure AWS IoT Greengrass Stream Manager](configure-stream-manager.md)\.
+For more information, see [Configure AWS IoT Greengrass stream manager](configure-stream-manager.md)\.
 **Note**  <a name="stream-manager-not-supported-openwrt"></a>
 Stream manager is not supported on OpenWrt distributions\.
 + The Java 8 runtime \(JDK 8\) must be installed on the core\.<a name="install-java8-runtime-general"></a>